morrownr/USB-WiFi/README.md

 ```
 =====> ALFA AWUS036ACHM <=====
 ```

+Note: I own this adapter and run it with Linux.
+Feel free to ask questions.

 ![image](https://user-images.githubusercontent.com/69053122/129494292-e3e363ed-8119-4ab5-97cb-13018710a289.png)

 Note: This adapter looks like a basic everday wifi adapter but it is not!
 I have tested many adapters and this adapter has the longest range of any modern dual band adapter that I have tested.
 If you need long range or an adapter that can run 24/7/365 and never miss a beat, this adapter is worth a look.
 Don't buy it for speed as it is a AC600 adapter, but if looking for range, great AP mode support, great monitor mode support and reliability, take a look.